 Paying annual maintenance of about 15% (varies by product) is the lowest-cost way to use licensed products.
 Technically, you do not need to pay maintenance fees.
 The fees cover new major versions, and licensing service and support.
 Previously installed and activated products will continue to work "indefinitely".

-If your maintenance expires, you have up to 2 years to reinstate the license with at a cost of 3x the annual maintenance.
-After upgrading you get the latest product-version and one year's maintenance.
+If your maintenance expires, you have up to 2 years to reinstate the license at a cost of 3x the annual maintenance.
+After upgrading you get the latest product version and one year's maintenance.